polyzos/stream-processing-with-apache-flink/Readme.md

 In order to run the code samples we will need a Kafka and Flink cluster up and running.
 You can also run the Flink examples from within your favorite IDE in which case you don't need a Flink Cluster.

-If you want to run the examples inside a Flink Cluster run to start the Redpanda and Flink clusters.
+If you want to run the examples inside a Flink Cluster run the following command to start the services.
 ```shell
 docker-compose up
 ```